 - the property buyer under a contract of sale, including their solicitor or agent

 - a public authority when they have notified the owner.

-A building certificate verifies that Council has inspected the property for compliance with the Building Code of Australia and will not issue an order to repair, demolish or rebuild the property for 7 years under the condition the premise is in a satisfactory state and has not deteriorated.
-It also confirms that work carried out on the property has been approved by Council.
+A building certificate if approved confirms that council will not issue an order to repair, demolish or rebuild the property for seven years under the condition that the premise is in a satisfactory state and has not deteriorated.

 - For houses and other structures around the house (i.e. Class 1 or 10) $250.00